lucidrains/HTM-pytorch/README.md

 ## Hierarchical Transformer Memory (HTM) - Pytorch (wip)

 Implementation of <a href="https://arxiv.org/abs/2105.14039">Hierarchical Transformer Memory</a> (HTM) for Pytorch.
 This Deepmind paper proposes a simple method to allow transformers to attend to memories of the past efficiently.
+I will also attempt to generalize this to a hierarchy of any depth.

 ## Citations